(I Believe) Love's a Prima Donna

-"(I Believe) Love's a Prima Donna" is a song by the British rock band Steve Harley & Cockney Rebel, which was released in 1976 as the second single from their fifth studio album Love's a Prima Donna.
-It was written and produced by Harley.
-The song reached No. 41 in the UK and would be the band's last charting single before their split in 1977.
+"(I Believe) Love's a Prima Donna" is a song by the British rock band Steve Harley & Cockney Rebel, released on 1 October 1976 as the second single from their fifth studio album Love's a Prima Donna.
+The song was written and produced by Harley.
+It reached number 41 in the UK Singles Chart and would be the band's last charting single before their split in 1977.

 Background

 Following the UK Top 10 success of the lead single "Here Comes the Sun" during Summer 1976, "(I Believe) Love's a Prima Donna" was chosen as the second single from Love's a Prima Donna.
-Released in October, it peaked at No. 41 on the UK Singles Chart, remaining in the Top 50 for four weeks.
-The song had originally debuted at No. 48 in early November.
-Like the entire Love's a Prima Donna album, the song was recorded at Abbey Road Studios during sessions between June–September 1976.
+Released in October, it peaked at number 41 on the UK Singles Chart, remaining in the top 50 for four weeks.
+The song debuted at number 48 in early November.
+Like the entire Love's a Prima Donna album, the song was recorded at Abbey Road Studios during sessions between June and September 1976.

 Release

-"(I Believe) Love's a Prima Donna" was released by EMI Records on 7" vinyl in the UK, the Netherlands, Germany, Belgium and Japan.
-The B-Side, "Sidetrack 1", was written and produced by Harley.
-It has remained exclusive to the single ever since.
-In the UK, two almost-identical editions of the single were released.
-One titled the B-Side as "Sidetrack 1", while the other "Sidetrack 1 (Group Version)".
-The follow-up "Sidetrack 2" appeared as an album track on Love's a Prima Donna.
+"(I Believe) Love's a Prima Donna" was released by EMI Records on 7-inch vinyl in the UK, the Netherlands, Germany, Belgium and Japan.
+The B-side, "Sidetrack 1", was written and produced by Harley, and has remained exclusive to the single ever since.
+The follow-up, "Sidetrack 2", appeared as an album track on Love's a Prima Donna.

-The UK release had no artwork and was issued in a generic sleeve, however the other releases of the single featured picture sleeves.
-The Netherlands sleeve featured a photograph of the entire band, using black and light red as the only colours.
-The German release featured a close-up shot of Harley in front of a microphone on stage, while the Belgian release had no photograph, using the band's name and song title as large text with a blue background instead.
-The Japanese release featured the same artwork as the Love's a Prima Donna album.
-All sleeves of the single named the song as "Love is a Prima Donna", although the actual vinyl used the song's full title.

 Following its original release as a single and on Love's a Prima Donna, the song has since appeared on the 1987 Steve Harley & Cockney Rebel compilation Greatest Hits, and the 2006 compilation The Cockney Rebel – A Steve Harley Anthology.